willnet/yuba/README.md

 end
 ```

-view_model option of render takes ViewModel, which get it's public methods (include public property) and assign them to instance variables in view template.
+view_model option of render takes ViewModel, which gets its public methods (include public property) and assigns them to instance variables in the view template.
 So you can write `<%= @post.title %>` instead of `<%= @view_model.post.title %>`

 ## Service

-Service is useful when controller has many application logic.
+Service is valuable when a controller has many application logic.

 ```ruby
 class PostController < ApplicationController